Names of God in Islam

+These names usually denote his praise, gratitude, commendation, glorification, magnification, perfect attributes, majestic qualities, and acts of wisdom, mercy, benefit, and justice from Allah, as believed by Muslims.
+These names are commonly called upon by Muslims during prayers, supplications, and remembrance, as they hold significant spiritual and theological importance, serving as a means for Muslims to connect with God.
 Beside these Arabic names, Muslims of non-Arab origins may also sometimes use other names in their own languages to refer to God, such as Khuda in Persian, Bengali and Urdu.
 Tangri or Tengri was used in the Ottoman Turkish language as the equivalent of Allah.

-These names usually denote his praise, gratitude, commendation, glorification, magnification, perfect attributes, majestic qualities, and acts of wisdom, mercy, benefit, and justice from Allah, as believed by Muslims.
-These names are commonly called upon by Muslims during prayers, supplications, and remembrance, as they hold significant spiritual and theological importance, serving as a means for Muslims to connect with God.
-In Sufis, often characterised as the inner, mystical dimension of Islam, Hu, (depends on placement in the sentence), or Parvardigar in Persian are used as names of God.
-The sound derives from the last letter of the word Allah, which is read as when in the middle of a sentence. means 'Just He' or 'Revealed'.
-The word explicitly appears in many verses of the Quran: